vaxherd/RaceTimes/README.md

 --------
-RaceTimes is a simple World of Warcraft addon which provides a dialog window listing the player's best recorded time in each of the game's dragonriding races.
+RaceTimes is a simple World of Warcraft addon which provides a dialog window listing the player's best recorded time in each of the game's skyriding races.
 The window also includes map links for each race, making it easier to locate a particular race.